pmvr/pykey/README.md

  * The security level is 128 bit.
  * The supported public key algorithm is ECDSA with secp256r1 only.
  * The PublicKeyCredentialDescriptors / key handles are encrypted with AES-128-CBC and a random IV.
 Authenticity is provided by an HMAC-SHA256.
- * For random numbers the true random number generator of
+ * For random numbers the true random number generator of the CryptoCell 310 is used, which meets the NIST 800-90B3 and AIS-31 (Class “P2 High”) standards.
  * Resident keys are stored on the internal flash.

 # Setup and Building